How to Put Out a Lawn Mower Fire

 5. Sparking Plug:

-If your spark plug is installed incorrectly, it could create a big enough spark to ignite oil that has fallen out of your lawnmower’s muffler.
-This would cause the whole engine compartment to catch on fire.
+A faulty or incorrectly installed spark plug can create a large enough spark to ignite any oil residue that has fallen out of your lawnmower’s muffler, causing the entire engine compartment to ignite.
 If this happens, quickly disconnect the spark plug wire and let the engine compartment cool down.

 6. Loose or Damaged Capacitor:

-The capacitor in your lawnmower’s engine helps to start the ignition process.
-If it fails, the current may not be discharged properly and could create an arc across open points on the wiring harness.
-This may cause grass and leaves to ignite.
-Always check your lawnmower’s wiring harness and capacitor before you start it up.
+The capacitor is responsible for helping to start the ignition process in your lawnmower’s engine.
+If it fails, the current will not be adequately discharged, and an arc across open points on the wiring harness may ignite grass and leaves.
+While it is unlikely this will happen, always check your lawnmower’s wiring harness and capacitor before you start it up.
+If you notice any damage or loose connections, have a professional fix it before using the mower.

 How to Put Out a Lawn Mower Fire: Seven Methods to Apply